hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Chï'a hai-ts disi**
 child 3SG.ERG-eat fruit
-"The child ate the fruit"
+“The child ate the fruit”

 **Chï'a ka_ode**
 child sleep
-"The child slept"
+“The child slept”

 In the first example, the subject of the transitive verb takes the ergative case (marked by -ts), while in the second example, the subject of the intransitive verb is unmarked (absolutive).